TrashMob-eco/TrashMob/README.md

   1. Redeploy test environment with standardized names
   1. Find a way to secure the Azure Maps Key (referral restriction?)
   1. Set up rotation of Azure Maps Keys every 24 hours
+  1. Set up bicep deployment of all resources needed by devs to run the site.

 ## Upcoming Feature List (not ordered)
   1. Add search / filter of events on main page